 Informally known as the "small structure exception rule," 15A NCAC 07H .0309(b) is an existing rule that outlines specific conditions where exceptions can be made to the Ocean Hazard AEC (OHA) setback requirements defined in 15A NCAC 07H .0306.
-Where proposed development cannot meet the required erosion rate-based construction setback, 07H .0309(b) serves as an alternative that can allow new construction if a minimum setback distance of 60 feet can be met, the total floor area does not exceed 2,000 square feet, with a maximum footprint of 1,000 square feet, the structure be positioned as far back as practically possible on the lot, and no closer to the ocean than the landward-most adjacent structure.
+Where proposed development cannot meet the required erosion rate-based construction setback, 07H .0309(b) serves as an alternative that can allow new construction if a minimum setback distance of 60 feet can be met, the total floor area does not exceed 2,000 ft2, with a maximum footprint of 1,000 ft2, the structure be positioned as far back as practically possible on the lot, and no closer to the ocean than the landward-most adjacent structure.
 In addition, the lot must have been platted before June 1, 1979 (before oceanfront setback rules went into effect).

 The NC Coastal Resources Commission (CRC) is amending this rule to address concerns expressed over the inability to apply this exception within the oceanfront setback to lots created after June 1, 1979.
 This issue was raised following the repeal of 15A NCAC 07H .0104, which contained similar provisions for lots created after June 1, 1979, that could not meet the required setback.
 Aside from the date stipulations, the primary differences between the two rules were that 07H .0104 allowed the option to measure setbacks using the erosion setback factor in place at the time the lot was platted, while 07H .0309(b) requires a setback of at least 60 feet regardless of the erosion rate setback factor.
-Both rules limited new construction to no greater than 2,000 square feet, but 07H .0309 limits a structure's footprint to 1,000 square feet.
+Both rules limit new construction to no greater than 2,000 ft2, but 07H .0309 limits a structure's footprint to 1,000 ft2.
 Although separate rules, they had been commonly referred to as the "small structure exceptions."

-Amendments to 07H .0309(b) remove the 1,000 square foot footprint condition, retain the total floor area of 2,000 square feet, and remove the prior to June 1, 1979 stipulation.
-This would make the .0309 exception applicable to all oceanfront and inlet areas, except for Unvegetated Beach Areas.
-For property owners that cannot meet the minimum setback for a larger structure, they could potentially utilize this exception for a structure up to 2,000 square feet if the other conditions outlined above are met.
+Amendments to 07H .0309(b) remove the 1,000 ft2 footprint condition, increase the total floor area limitation from 2,000 to no greater than 2,500 ft2, and remove the prior to June 1, 1979 stipulation.
+This would make the 07H .0309 exception applicable to all oceanfront and inlet areas, but not for Unvegetated Beach Areas.
+For property owners that cannot meet the minimum setback for a larger structure, they could potentially utilize this exception for a structure up to 2,500 ft2 if the other conditions outlined above are met.
 This amendment addresses the primary concern related to the repeal of 07H .0104, while removing the complexity of tracking past erosion rates and recognizing the dates that lots were platted during Minor Permit reviews.
+The increase in allowable structure size to 2,500 ft2 better aligns with current market demand1 as well as with a 1993 study of housemoving in North Carolina that concluded that single-story structures up to 2,500 ft2 were the most feasible to relocate.2